-Although I grew up in Israel and was familiar with tahini, I never forgot the first time I ate tahini as a dip and not as the sauce that moistens your falafel in pita (and makes it easier to swallow).
-It was in 1997 in a party that Tamara, my semi-sister, threw in her apartment in Williamsburg, Brooklyn.
-She made it thick and creamy.
-It was a revelation to me because I didn’t know that you can make it as liquid or stiff as you like.
-Now I eat it with almost everything; omelets, frittatas, shakshuka, falafel, sweet potato boats, roasted cabbage, sweet potatoes or cauliflower.
+Although I grew up in Israel and was familiar with tahini, the first time I had tahini as a dip, rather than as the sauce that moistens your falafel, was when I moved to New York in 1997.
+My friend-sister, Tamara, made it for a party at her apartment in Williamsburg, Brooklyn.
+She made it creamy and fluffy, and it was a revelation to me.
+I didn’t know you could play with the texture.
+Since then, it has become something I eat with omelets, frittatas, shakshuka, falafel, sweet potato boats, roasted cabbage, sweet potatoes or cauliflower.
 I even mix it with vermicelli noodles or drizzle it over ratatouille.

 - ¼ cup tahini butter